Your support helps the Gantt present exceptional exhibitions, leading scholars and engaging programs that celebrate the African-American story.

 The John and Vivian Hewitt Collection of African-American Art

-Vivian's cousin, J. Eugene Grigsby, is an artist and internationally acclaimed art educator who also introduced the couple to numerous artists, many of whom wrote personal inscriptions or notes on the pieces the couple purchased, increasing their value both monetarily and sentimentally.
-For 10 years the Hewitt collection has toured the United States.
-The Gantt Center is very pleased to serve as its home.
+Grigsby, an artist and internationally acclaimed art educator, also introduced the couple to artists, many of whom wrote personal inscriptions or notes on the pieces the couple purchased, increasing the works’ value both monetarily and sentimentally.
+For 10 years, the Hewitt collection toured the United States before showing at the newly opened Harvey B. Gantt Center.